rvelasq/scriptable-selig/readme.md

 ## Roadmap
 ---

-The plan is to add as mant API endpoints as possible but the following are the current items in priority.
+The plan is to add as mant API endpoints as possible but the following are the current items in priority but not in order.

 - [ ] Logout
 - [x] Subreddit's list
 - [ ] Commenting
-- [ ] Deleting Posts/Comments
+- [x] Deleting Posts/Comments
 - [ ] Mark/Unmark NSFW
 - [x] Inbox Messages, read/delete
 - [x] Mark subreddit as favorite
+- [x] Update Posts/Comments

 ![](https://lynks.cc/gh-selig/track)